 As best as possible, the coaches ensure everyone is looked after and receives some guidance on group and race riding.
 Keeping the pace controlled and groups together ensures everyone gains at least some experience, even if they can't quite keep up in a race.

-Upon completion of the clinic, the riders will then start the Men/Women D race.
+Upon completion of the clinic, the riders will then start the Men/Women Intro race.
 The coaches remaining sprinkled throughout the field simply to ensure safety and provide additional tips and guidance.

 This format ensures a safe racing environment with a reduced learning curve in which even the newest riders can begin learning and enjoying bicycle racing.
 Compared to slightly more experienced riders who move directly into the other beginner categories, are experiences are that many Intro riders gain skills, speed, and confidence and commitment much faster, progressing more rapidly through the ranks.

 There are no requirements or limitations on riders entering the clinic.
-Similarly, riders are free to skip the clinic and begin as Men's/Women's D or C racers.
-However, the clinic is strongly recommended for riders with no group riding experience.
+Similarly, riders are free to skip the clinic and race the Men's/Women's C field.
+However, the clinic is strongly recommended for riders with no group riding experience or criterium racing experience.

 ECCC MTB races do not have separate Intro categories due to the nature of mountain bike racing.
 However, before every XC and STXC race begins there is an Intro clinic open to all interested riders.
 These feature drills, exercises, and instruction to help new riders pick up a few more skills and improve their racing.
 Look for these by the starting line of each endurance event half an hour before racing starts for the day